Brian-Autieri/portfolio/README.md

 ## Description

 The purpose of this project was to create a portfolio so that users can view the most important information about me in one place.
-This webpage gives users a way learn about the projects I've built, my education and work experience and provides several ways to connect with me.
+This webpage gives users a way to learn about the projects I've built, my education and work experience and provides several ways to connect with me.
 It includes:

 - My name
 - A recent photograph